ibexa/documentation-developer/docs/api/public_php_api_creating_content.md

 ```

 You can also update content in multiple languages at once using the `setField` method's third argument.
-Only one language must still be set a version's initial language:
+Only one language must still be set as a version's initial language:

 ``` php
 $anotherLanguagee = 'fre-FR';